 The flake fish is easy to chew, and it’s also very attractive to cats.
 Since many older cats begin to lose their appetites anyway, this is a good way to help a struggling older cat to put on weight.
 Fresh foods with strong smells and flavors tend to increase feline appetites.

 Their foods also come pre-portioned in handy baggies so you always know that you’re feeding your cat the correct amount.
-An extremely helpful way in providing weight management to your cat if you’re not sure exactly how much they should be eating.
+It’s an extremely helpful way to provide weight management to your cat if you’re not sure exactly how much they should be eating.

 When you fill out the information on the website they’ll actually ask you some questions about your kitty’s age and weight to help determine their calorie and food requirements.
 However, if you need to change anything later it’s easy to do that too, and they provide expert cat nutrition help for this.

 If you’re interested in giving your older cat the best possible diet, soothe pain they may experience from eating and stimulate their appetite, then NomNomNow is the way to go.
 They also give a nice discount to new orders and typically some free treats for pet parents who are willing to give them a try.
 Click here to get the discount.

 NomNomNow is an excellent choice for picky eaters.